Free Upgrade to Windows 11 when available1

 Specific timing will vary by device.
 Certain features require specific hardware, see

-PCs with Windows 11 pre-installed will be available later this year.
+PCs with Windows 11 pre-installed will be available later in the year 2021.

-PCs that come with Windows 11 pre-installed will be available later this year.
-Details to come.
+PCs that come with Windows 11 pre-installed will be available later in the year 2021.

 If your accessories worked with Windows 10 and meet the Windows 11 requirements, they should work with Windows 11.
 If you want to be sure, please check with your accessory manufacturer.